fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 So we should once more extend our oath:

-Full stack development is <i> extremely hard</i>, that is why I will use all the possible means to make it easier
+Full stack development is <i>extremely hard</i>, that is why I will use all the possible means to make it easier

 - I will have my browser developer console open all the time
 - I will use the network tab of the browser dev tools to ensure that frontend and backend are communicating as I expect
 - I will constantly keep an eye on the state of the server to make sure that the data sent there by the frontend is saved there as I expect
 - I will keep an eye on the database: does the backend save data there in the right format
 - I progress with small steps
-- <i>when I suspect that there is a bug in the frontend, I make sure that the backend works for sure</i>
+- <i>when I suspect that there is a bug in the frontend, I'll make sure that the backend works as expected</i>
-- <i>when I suspect that there is a bug in the backend, I make sure that the frontend works for sure</i>
+- <i>when I suspect that there is a bug in the backend, I'll make sure that the frontend works as expected</i>
 - I will write lots of _console.log_ statements to make sure I understand how the code and the tests behave and to help pinpoint problems
 - If my code does not work, I will not write more code.
-Instead, I start deleting the code until it works or just return to a state when everything was still working
+Instead, I'll start deleting it until it works or will just return to a state where everything was still working
-- If a test does not pass, I make sure that the tested functionality for sure works in the application
+- If a test does not pass, I'll make sure that the tested functionality works properly in the application
-- When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see [here](https://fullstackopen.com/en/part0/general_info#how-to-get-help-in-discord-telegram) how to ask for help
+- When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see [here](/en/part0/general_info#how-to-get-help-in-discord-telegram) how to ask for help

 </div>